-The Abridged Series/Dungeon Bypass: Thanks to the use of cheat codes, Gordon can "climb" over obstacles and skip some sections of the game.
+The Abridged Series/Dungeon Bypass: For the sake of storytelling, Gordon can "climb" over obstacles and skip some sections of the game.
 His guns also deal more damage.

 Gordon's ability to "climb" obstacles is possibly lampshaded in one of the episodes as he comments on how he can do a pull-up, and mocks others for not having the same ability.

 And later subverted in episode 24, where he attempts to do this and fails due to a sloped edge.
 In fact, the whole Power Up arc is something of a subversion, since he spends more time wandering around and backtracking than he needed to.